$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space

 \section{Limitations}

-Our work represents a pioneering effort in harnessing a method that utilizes the latent space of pre-trained CLIP models for P-T2I generation, it is important to acknowledge certain limitations.
-Firstly, CLIP, despite its capabilities, does not perfectly capture hierarchical representations, and this limitation can occasionally result in suboptimal outcomes.
-Consequently, the CLIP contrastive loss can cause the model to deviate from the original subject features, making performing P-T2I on complex concepts, such as human faces, more challenging.
-We anticipate that the enhancement of CLIP representations will correspondingly improve the performance of our framework in the realm of P-T2I mapping.
-The \ours~model has been trained with 34 million parameters and 1.6 million images, presents a substantial foundation.
+Our work marks a pioneering venture into leveraging the latent space of pre-trained CLIP models for P-T2I generation.
+Nonetheless, it's crucial to recognize certain constraints.
+Primarily, despite its strengths, CLIP's inability to perfectly capture hierarchical representations occasionally leads to less-than-ideal results.
+This issue, stemming from the CLIP contrastive loss, can cause deviations from the original subject features, particularly when generating P-T2I for complex subjects like human faces.
+We believe that enhancing CLIP's representations could significantly boost our framework's efficacy in P-T2I mapping.
+The \ours~model, trained on 34 million parameters and 1.6 million images, presents a substantial foundation.
 Yet, there's potential for further refinement, as increasing the quality of data and the number of parameters could yield even better outcomes.